samnoh/UoA_JWPlayer/README.md

 # UoA_JWPlayer

-Some people prefer watch streaming recordings over downloading.
+Some people prefer watching recordings online over downloading.
 Unfortunately, JWPlayer for UoA is quite outdated.

-I have made some improvements of UX with a simple Userscript.
+I have made some improvements of UX with a really simple Userscript.

 ## Why should I use your script?
 1. Black background and larger scren to help you focus on your video